China aircraft carrier capabilities tested on latest mission

 - Why Portland and not Seattle gets pummeled with snow

-The training cruise that began on Christmas Day took it home through the Taiwan Strait in what was seen by many as a threatening message to the island’s independence-leaning President Tsai Ing-wen.
+It headed home through the Taiwan Strait in what was seen by many as a threatening message to the island’s independence-leaning President Tsai Ing-wen.
+Taiwan’s Defense Ministry said it was closely monitoring the passage but that there was no cause for alarm.

+China and Taiwan split amid civil war in 1949 and Beijing has vowed never to renounce its threat to use force to recover what it considers lost territory.

+Japanese and Taiwanese surveillance aircraft and ships closely monitored the Liaoning along its journey, seen by some as a sign of how China plans to use it to demonstrate its willingness to back up its territorial claims with military muscle.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.